florian-h05/openhab-js-tools/README.md

 It creates a full rule with triggers and actions out of your scene definition.

-### The `sceneItem`
+###### The `sceneItem`

 Must be a Number item.
 You can assign a scene to every positive integer value, except to 0.

-0 is the value the Item gets when no match with a scene is found on members change.
+0 is the value the Item is et to when no match with a scene is found on members' change.

-### Scene definition
+###### Scene definition

-Scene defintion works with an array of objects.
+Scene definition works with an array of objects.

 ```javascript
 const sceneDefinition = {